xonicman/vagrant-linux-labs/README.md

 10. xm-lab-openvpn - 6 hosts (puppetmaster for initial config, vpnclient, vpnserver and 4 hosts to simulate site-to-site vpn)
 11. xm-lab-bacula - 4 hosts (puppetmaster for initial config, bacula server with all components, client01 and client02)
 12. xm-lab-hd - 1 node Debian8
+13. xm-lab-smtp - five Debian nodes with LAN, DMZ, Internet zones and Firewall in the middle to test any SMTP server

 ## Imporatant notice - ulimit